Redvanisation/digitize-text/README.md

-This is a full-stack app developed with React, TypeScript, React-HTML5-Camera-Photo package and NodeJS, it uses the webcam/camera to snap a picture (it also accepts uploading images) of handwritten or printed text on paper and converts it to a formatted digitized version on the computer, it makes use of the Google Cloud Vision API for character recognition and PostgreSQL as the database.
+This is a full-stack project with web and native apps developed with React, React Native, TypeScript, and NodeJS, it uses the webcam/camera to snap a picture of handwritten or printed text on paper or gets an image that you upload and converts it to a formatted digitized version on the computer, it makes use of the Google Cloud Vision API for character recognition, NestJS in the backend and PostgreSQL as the database.

+A second feature that will be added in the future it the ability to tell in which language a piece of text has been written after scanning it.